dsim994/Virtual-Tourist/README.md

 ### Implementation
 2 View Controller Scenes:

 * __MapController__- Upon launch you will be presented with a Map View which thanks to core data saves your previous sessions dropped pins.
-When a pin is tapped user is directed to the Photo Album View while downloading the images realitive to that pins location from Flickr.
+When a pin is tapped user is directed to the Photo Album View while downloading the images realitive to that pins location.
 Pressing and holding users selected location on the map will drop a new pin to retrieve images.

 * __CollectionController__ - If images are available they will be displayed in a collection view once they have all been downloaded.
-Tapping the "New Collection" button will empty the photo album and fetch a new set of images.
+Pressing the new collection button will empty the photo album and fetch a new set of images.
 Users are able to remove photos from an album by tapping them.
-Tapping the back button will return the user to the Map view.
+Pressing the back button will end the session and direct user to MapController.

 ### Requirements
 * Xcode 10.0